subhaganesh/diabetes_pred_fastapi/README.md

 run this above two commands a local host will be created

-Then type localhost/docs a swagger fastapi frontend application will be created
+Then type localhost/docs a swagger fastapi frontend application will be created.